Geometry of the mirror models dual to the complete intersection of two cubics: Geometry of the mirror dual family

+has dimension at most $2$.
+Hence no irreducible component of $\X_0$ is contained in the toric boundary $\P_{\Sigma_\nabla}\setminus \T_N$.
+Therefore every irreducible component of $\X_0$ meets $\T_N$.
+Since $\X_0 \cap \T_N$ is irreducible, $\X_0$ has only one irreducible component.
+As $\X_0$ is normal, it is reduced.
+Thus $\X_0$ is reduced and irreducible, hence integral. \end{proof}

-This section focuses on computing the smooth fiber locus of the family $\Y_{\psi}$.
+The remaining section focuses on computing the smooth fiber locus of the family $\Y_{\psi}$.
 For clarity, we introduce the notation $\zeta_6 = \exp(\frac{2 \pi i}{6})$ to denote a primitive sixth root of unity, and $\mu_6 = \{1,\zeta_6, ..., \zeta_6^5\}$ for the set of all sixth roots of unity.
 Additionally, we classify the singularities of the singular fibers.
-We will summarize all the propositions which we aim to prove in a single theorem, both for the sake of readability and to facilitate easier referencing:
+We will summarize all the propositions about the family $\Y_{\psi}$ which we aim to prove in a single theorem, both for the sake of readability and to facilitate easier referencing: